pramonettivega/getting_started_ndp/README.md

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-11%20182754.png?raw=true">

 One of the main features of NDP is the provision of an user friendly interface which facilitates the creation of a pod.
-After providing the required specifications, the cluster orchestrates the creation of a pod, a which operates on the allocated hardware resources such as CPU cores, GPUs, and memory.
-The pod encapsulates the applications contained in the provisioned images, leveraging the specified hardware for efficient processing.
+After providing the required specifications, the cluster (which works under the [Kubernetes](https://kubernetes.io/) system) orchestrates the creation of a pod, which operates on the allocated hardware resources such as CPU cores, GPUs, and memory.
+The pod encapsulates the applications contained in the provisioned images, leveraging the specified hardware.
 Additionally, the cluster associates a 50GB persistent volume (PV) with the pod, ensuring that the work that we develop is seamlessly stored and persists across various sessions.

-To begin with the creation of a pod, we begin by specifying the location, amount, and type of hardware (for the case of GPU).
-We must take into consideration that increasing the amount and complexity of resources, also increases the waiting time to get an allocation.
-We can always consult the [Available Resources Page](https://portal.nrp-nautilus.io/resources).
-For our sample project, we are going to set up the following specifications:
+To initiate the creation of a pod, we begin by specifying the location, amount, and type of hardware (for the case of GPU).
+It's important to bear in mind that augmenting the quantity and intricacy of these resources can lead to an extended allocation waiting time.
+For real-time updates on the availability of resources, we can refer to the [Available Resources Page](https://portal.nrp-nautilus.io/resources).
+For our sample project, we set up the following specifications:

 - Region: Any
 - GPU's: 1